 Read our full Helix mattress review to learn more.

-Read our full Brooklyn Bedding Mattress Review to learn more!
+Read our full Nectar mattress review to learn more!

 The Puffy Lux is a premium memory foam mattress known for its pressure-relieving abilities and patent-pending foam layers that work in tandem to protect side sleepers’ joints.